dotnet/EntityFramework.Docs/docs/internals/services.rst

 -----

 Service
   A reusable component.
-In EF, a service identified by a .NET type (a class or interface).
+In .NET, a service can be identified by a class or interface.
+  By convention, Entity Framework only uses interfaces to identify services.

 Service lifetime
   A description of the way in which a service is persisted and disposed across multiple uses